|

 remove unwanted or potentially harmful chemicals.
 Take pictures and good notes

 if you need to go back to collect the waste.
+For your own information and planning, you also may want

 to note on the list the location(s) of the products within the workplace, and